rigaux/neuma/docsrc/dataorg.rst

 =======

 It turns out that ``all:composers`` consists only of sub-corpuses, one for each composer.
-For a *folder, a corpus consisting of opuses, the page presents a list with a music score incipit (:numref:`exploringCorpus`, showing the first opuses of corpus ``all:airs:cdc``).
+For a *folder*, a corpus consisting of opuses, the page presents a list with a music score incipit (:numref:`exploringCorpus`, showing the first opuses of corpus ``all:airs:cdc``).